hjdhjd/homebridge-unifi-protect/docs/BestPractices.md

 `homebridge-unifi-protect` is a [Homebridge](https://homebridge.io) plugin that provides HomeKit support to the [UniFi Protect](https://ui.com/camera-security) device ecosystem.
 [UniFi Protect](https://ui.com/camera-security) is [Ubiquiti's](https://www.ui.com) video security platform, with rich camera, doorbell, and NVR controller hardware options for you to choose from, as well as an app which you can use to view, configure and manage your video camera and doorbells.

 ### Best Practices
 I firmly believe that good software is opinionated.
-It should have a strong sense of what it's [north star is](https://github.com/hjdhjd/homebridge-unifi-protect#why), and what the user experience journey looks like.
+It should have a strong sense of what its [north star is](https://github.com/hjdhjd/homebridge-unifi-protect#why), and what the user experience journey looks like.
 My north stars for `homebridge-unifi-protect`:

   * Create the very best HomeKit user experience for UniFi Protect users by making Protect integration as seamless as possible within the HomeKit ecosystem.
-  * Enable to users to get up and running with minimal required end user configuration and have things *just work*.
+  * Enable users to get up and running with minimal required end user configuration and have things *just work*.
   * Have things work in as native a manner as possible and honor the *intent* behind the design decisions Apple has chosen to make with HomeKit.
-In the areas where I've provided functionality that deviates from that principle, it will always disabled by default unless a user explicitly wishes to use that capability.
+In the areas where I've provided functionality that deviates from that principle, it will always be disabled by default unless a user explicitly wishes to use that capability.

 These best practices will evolve over time, but I wanted to provide some thoughts on some of the design choices I've made, and how you can enhance and tailor your own experience.